 Big events have the potential to be difficult, but that doesn’t mean they have to be stressful.
 Whether it’s a sporting event, carnival, or musical show, there are many ways to keep Baby happy while your whole family enjoys the day.

 - Time it right: If possible, try to schedule your outing at a time when Baby will be rested, which will reduce the risk of the dreaded public meltdown.
 That’s not always possible, though, in which case you’ll have to simply mind the timing.
-Try to stick to his regular routine as much as possible, providing food and snacks at the normal time, and bringing comfort items like a blanket or stuffed animal to encourage a nap in the stroller.
+Try to stick to their regular routine as much as possible, providing food and snacks at the normal time, and bringing comfort items like a blanket or stuffed animal to encourage a nap in the stroller.

 - Keep calm: Despite your best timing and distracting efforts, it’s probable that at some point Baby will, in fact, throw a temper tantrum at a public event.
 When this does occur, try to keep your cool as best as possible.
 This is, of course, easier said than done, but remember that almost everybody has had a similar experience with a screaming, struggling toddler, and nobody is blaming you.

 - Safety first: Above all, the main goal is to keep Baby safe.
-If the event you’re attending will be in a big crowd, be sure to keep him contained in either a carrier or a stroller.
-When going to an outdoor event, plan accordingly in terms of clothing, bringing along layers to keep him comfortable.
+If the event you’re attending will be in a big crowd, be sure to keep them contained in either a carrier or a stroller.
+When going to an outdoor event, plan accordingly in terms of clothing, bringing along layers to keep them comfortable.
 Don’t forget sunscreen and a hat if you’ll be outdoors on a bright, sunny day, water to help keep hydrated and beat the heat in summer, and some DEET-free bug spray if you’re planning to be outside at dusk.